 The VBR Team is utilizing technology and conducting business as seamlessly as possible remotely.
-As we enter phase 1 the VBR office will remain closed until May 31.
+The VBR office will remain temporarily closed to outside visitors.

-- All VBR meetings will continue to be run virtually.
+- All VBR meetings will continue to run virtually.

 As we have new information and resources to share regarding COVID-19 we will update this section.

 Safer at Home Third Amended Public Health Order

 Due to rising COVID cases, the State of Colorado has issued changes to its 'Safer at Home' order.
 The updates are to combat one of the areas contributing most to spread - private/personal gatherings.

 The new orders will prohibit gatherings of more than 2 households.
 This is because we are seeing gatherings of less than 10 people but with several different households present, spreading the virus more widely requiring expanded quarantines or expansive impacts to schools, businesses, etc.

 Further changes are outlined below with the revised order attached: